History of the Georgia Tech Band

 Chris Moore, 2008-Present

 After the departure of Dr. Strauss, Christopher J. Moore continued as Director of Athletic Bands.
 He is also Coordinator of Percussion Studies at Tech, as well as director of the Atlanta Falcons Drumline and the Spirit of Atlanta Drum Corps.
-B.J.
-Diden was added to the music faculty in 2008 as an Assistant Director of Bands and Director of the Symphonic Band.
-Dr. Andrea “Doc” Brown joined the band as assistant director of bands in 2010.
-Brown left the Institute in 2013 (too soon!) for the University of Michigan, but remains beloved by her former students many years later.
+During this time, Dr. Donny Allen served as Associate Director of Bands and Director of Symphonic Band, as well as B.J.
+Diden joining the music faculty in 2008 as an Assistant Director of Bands.
+When Dr. Allen left for the University of Central Florida, Dr. Andrea “Doc” Brown joined the band as assistant director of bands in 2010 and BJ became Director of the Symphonic Band.
+Brown left the Institute in 2013 for the University of Michigan, but remains beloved by her former students many years later.
+Brandon Houghtalen followed Dr. Brown as an assistant director of bands in 2013, before leaving the following year for Abilene Christian University.
 Dr. Cameron L. “Chip” Crotts was hired in 2011 as Assistant Director of Bands and Director of Jazz Studies.
-Under his leadership, the jazz program has grown to include two full ensembles and a collection of small combos.
+Under his leadership, the Jazz Studies Program has flourished, including to two full jazz ensembles and a collection of small combos.

 The first decade of its second century saw the Band grow in size and scope.
 The 2016 season saw the largest Yellow Jacket Marching Band in history, with 378 members.
 In the same year, Georgia Tech was approved by the USG Board of Regents for its first ever undergraduate music major, the Bachelor of Science in Music Technology.
 With it, a new ensemble was born- an electronic music group called the “Techlectric Light Orchestra”.
 The music technology program has also influenced the YJMB under Chris Moore, with synthesizers and samplers integrated into the pit percussion.